MiroPsota/macko_spmv/README.md

 We hope this library will help to spark more interest in the field of neural network pruning and find uses outside it as well.
 Debate whether quantization is better than pruning is beyond the scope of this work, but we hope we will help to bridge the gap.

-You can find more information in [our writeup](media/README.md).
+You can find more information on [our blog](media/README.md).
-For even more technical information see our paper (TODO coming soon).
+For even more technical information see our [paper](https://arxiv.org/pdf/2511.13061).

 # Performance